ACA Logo

 The Open Skies Treaty at a Glance

 Signed March 24, 1992, the Open Skies Treaty permits each state-party to conduct short-notice, unarmed, reconnaissance flights over the others' entire territories to collect data on military forces and activities.
 Observation aircraft used to fly the missions must be equipped with sensors that enable the observing party to identify significant military equipment, such as artillery, fighter aircraft, and armored combat vehicles.
-Though satellites can provide the same, and even more detailed, information, not all of the 35 treaty states-parties1 have such capabilities, and the treaty is also aimed at building confidence and familiarity among states-parties through their participation in the overflights.
+Though satellites can provide the same, and even more detailed, information, not all of the treaty states-parties have such capabilities.
+The treaty is also aimed at building confidence and familiarity among states-parties through their participation in the overflights.

-Treaty Status: The treaty entered into force on January 1, 2002.
-All of the treaty’s initial 27 signatories have ratified the accord and are now states-parties.
+Twenty-six of the treaty’s initial 27 signatories have ratified the accord and are now states-parties.
 Since the treaty entered into force, Bosnia and Herzegovina, Croatia, Estonia, Finland, Latvia, Lithuania, Slovenia, and Sweden have become states-parties.
-Russia conducted the first observation flight under the treaty in August 2002, while the United States carried out its first official flight in December 2002.

 Territory: All of a state-party's territory can be overflown.
 No territory can be declared off-limits by the host nation.